How do the latest Employer National Insurance changes affect EV salary sacrifice?

 Save money for your business and your employees

-The April 2025 National Insurance changes may feel like a curveball, but your EV salary sacrifice scheme will continue to deliver value.
-By reducing Class 1 NI on sacrificed salary and managing Class 1A NI through thoughtful planning, you’ll save your business money and cut your carbon emissions.
+The April 2025 National Insurance changes may have felt like a curveball, but your EV salary sacrifice scheme will continue to deliver value.
+By reducing Class 1 NI on sacrificed salary and managing Class 1A NI well, you’ll save your business money while also cutting your carbon emissions.

-At the moment, using a 10% NI passback strikes a practical balance, giving employees a benefit without compromising your savings.
+At the moment, using a 10% NI passback strikes a good balance, giving employees a benefit without compromising your savings, but it’s ultimately your call on what to do with those savings.
 Across different car models and values, the scheme consistently reduces overall NI costs, making it a smart, manageable way to support both your team and your bottom line.

-That means even with the updated rates, your EV salary sacrifice scheme is a triple win: good for your employees, good for your business, and good for the planet.
+That means even with the updated Employer National Insurance rates, your EV salary sacrifice scheme is a triple win: good for your employees, good for your business, and good for the planet.

 As with all things tax related, policy can change.
 We will regularly review our position on this to make sure that it is accurate and based on the most up-to-date information given to us.